Spiritual Tantra vs. Sexual (Neo) Tantra vs. Tantric Massage

 This article has been published to try and help clear up the confusion regarding tantra.
-The word tantra is currently used in three contexts, but only one is applicable when looking at the roots of tantra in Vedic philosophy.
+The word tantra is currently used in two contexts, but only one is applicable when looking at the roots of tantra in Vedic philosophy and its application to spirituality.

-The idea of us as individuals is superseded, by the use of Sanskrit terms such as Shaktis for women and Shivas for men – this is something that just does not happen in India and for good reason.
+The idea of us as individuals is superseded, by the use of Sanskrit terms such as Shaktis for women and Shivas for men.
+This is something we don’t do in India and for good reason.

-Such practices can be useful for some people by helping them to explore and understand their needs, the art of sensuality and making love, opening up to vulnerability and so on.
-However, the nature of intimate sharing and the intensity of the “falling in love” process is such that there is a danger of diluting a precious experience by "commoditising" the practice with too many different partners and a superficial sense of togetherness.
+Some of the neo-tantric practices can be useful for some people including those in committed relationships by helping them to explore and understand each others needs, the art of sensuality, opening up to vulnerability and so on.
+However, there is a need for balance.
+The nature of intimate sharing and the intensity of the “falling in love” process is such that there is a danger of diluting a precious experience by "commoditising" the practice with too many different partners accompanied by a misguided and superficial sense of togetherness, self-sacrifice, commitment and vulnerability.

-The rest of this article is a revised edit taken from Kriya Yoga Darshan, 2nd edition, published in 2014 by Swami Shankarananda Giri and myself.
+The section is a revised edit taken from Kriya Yoga Darshan, 2nd edition, published in 2014 by Swami Shankarananda Giri and me.
 It is an attempt to explain the spiritual meaning of tantra.

-Tantra (also referred to as kuṇḍalinī-tantra and tantra-kriyā) was popularised and completely sexualised by Osho.
-Until then it was mostly understood in a spiritual, non-sexual manner.
-The relevant verse in Sanskrit is as follows:
+Traditionally tantra (also referred to as kuṇḍalinī-tantra and tantra-kriyā) was primarily understood in a spiritual, non-sexual manner.
+The two relevant verses in Sanskrit explain the logic as follows:

 Mudrā: Practicing Sexual Positions?